 I have been putting them together for over ten years and they are one of my favourite things to create.
 To date, I have written and illustrated over fifty different letters, though not all of them are currently available.

-The very first letter I wrote was for a little girl called “Megan” and her elder sister “Grace” who were friends of the family.
-Like many early recipients of the letters, these girls have long since grown up, but at the time the letter brought such wide smiles that I decided to write another… and another… and another… and eventually, as the letters piled up, a member of my family had the bright idea of making them available to everyone; thus the online resource which is now Rooftop Post began.
+The very first letter I wrote was for a little girl called Megan and her elder sister Grace who were friends of the family.
+Like many early recipients of the letters, these girls have long since grown up, but at the time the letter brought such excitement that I decided to write another… and another… and another… and eventually, as the letters piled up, a member of my family had the bright idea of making them available to everyone; thus the online resource which is now Rooftop Post began.
 These days, they create a wealth of other printables but I still try to find time to write at least one new Christmas letter for them every year.
-I also update the year on all the free printable letters annually, so that new visitors can use them as though they’ve been written in the run up to the Christmas we’re about to have.
+I also change the date on all the free printable letters annually, so that new visitors can use them as though they’ve been written in the run up to the Christmas we’re about to have.